Recommendations

 Closure Date:

-2 The Chief of Staff ensures service chiefs include service-specific criteria in the Ongoing Professional Practice Evaluations of licensed independent practitioners.
+2 The Chief of Staff ensures service chiefs document Focused Professional Practice Evaluation results in licensed independent practitioners’ profiles.

 Closure Date: